Outline

-Let’s delve deeper as to what you need to be focusing on as a SaaS Marketer.
-A SaaS sale cycle is set up a little differently, with a strong focus given to the following;
+As a SaaS marketer, your sales cycle is set up a little differently, with a strong focus given to the following;

 Acquisition - attracting users with a low Customer Acquisition Cost (CAC)